AndreasLH/ML_Ops_stable_diffusion/reports/README.md

 >
 > Answer:

-For the main part of the project used about 25$, however we also held back a lot to avoid running out of credits.
-4 out 5 group members had accidentally spent all of their credits before the project started, so we were a bit wary.
+For the main part of the project used about 30$, however we also held back a lot to avoid running out of credits.
+4 out 5 group members had accidentally spent all their credits before the project started, so we were a bit wary.
 The service that had by far the highest spending was the Vertex AI service, which we used for training.

 ## Overall discussion of project